thevahidal/jake/README.md

 ## Usage

-### 1. Create a Repository
+### 1. Clone Jake's Repository

-To get started, follow these steps to create a new repository using this template:
+To get started, follow these steps to clone Jake's repository:

-1. Click [here](https://github.com/new?template_name=jake&template_owner=thevahidal) to create a new repository.
+1. Click [here](https://github.com/thevahidal/jake/fork) to clone Jake's repository.
 2. Choose a name for your repository.
 If you want your website to be deployed at `<yourusername>.github.io`, name your repository `<yourusername>.github.io`.
 Alternatively, you can choose any other name, such as `that-other-name`, which will result in your website being deployed at `<yourusername>.github.io/that-other-name/`.

 ### 2. Enable GitHub Pages